 - Immediate physical effects might result in extreme rough behavior.
 However, very high dosage might lead to death in extreme cases.

-- Intravenous drug consumption might lead to transmission of many infectious diseases like AIDS if the same syringe is shared between multiple people.
+- Intravenous drug consumption might lead to the transmission of many infectious diseases like AIDS if the same syringe is shared among multiple people.

 - Alcohol usage ultimately leads to failure of vital organs like liver and kidneys.

 - Medical help in situations where counseling and talking cannot help.